Photon-HDF5/photon-hdf5/docs/phdata.rst

   data file.

 - **filename**: (string) Photon-HDF5 file name at creation time.
-This field saves the original file name even is the file is later on renamed on disk.
+This field saves the original file name even if the file is later on renamed on disk.
 - **full_filename**: (string) Photon-HDF5 file name (including the full path) at creation time.
 - **creation_time**: (string) the Photon-HDF5 file creation time with